BookStackApp/website/content/blog/beta-release-v0-30-0.md

 ### Audit Log

 User activity within BookStack is shown across various locations of the system but it's always shown to a limited length.
-Additionally, there are some activities havn't been visible without database access such as item deletions.
+Additionally, there are some activities that havn't been visible without database access such as item deletions.

-As of v0.30 you can now see an audit log interface if you have permission to both manage system settings and manage users.
+As of v0.30 you can now see an audit log interface if you have permission to both "Manage System Settings" and "Manage Users".
 This is an unfiltered list of the activities that are currently logged to the database by BookStack.
 Here's how this looks:

 ![BookStack Audit Log](/images/2020/09/bookstack_audit_log.png)